Unit 4 - APC - Academic Professionals of

 the lower levels in the Student Services Professional series are

-knowledge of the principles of individual and group behavior.
+Thorough knowledge of the principles of individual and group

-General knowledge of the principles, practices and trends of the
+behavior.
+General knowledge of the principles, practices and trends

 policies, procedures and practices of the program area to which

-effective courses of action; advise students individually and in
+accurately and adopt effective courses of action; advise students

-courses of action and proper techniques to utilize while engaged
+determine appropriate courses of action and proper techniques to

-with individuals in personal interactions of an argumentative or
+utilize while engaged with individuals in personal interactions of

-explanations of problems brought forward by individuals or student
+descriptions and explanations of problems brought forward by

-organizations, analyze and define the problem, draw valid
+individuals or student organizations, analyze and define the

-conclusions and project consequences of various alternative courses
+problem, draw valid conclusions and project consequences of various

-of action; carry out a variety of professionally complex
+alternative courses of action; carry out a variety of

-maintain cooperative working relationships with a variety of
+and establish and maintain cooperative working relationships with a

 Possession of these knowledge and abilities is typically